irmen/prog8/docs/source/programming.rst

 Loops
 -----

-The *for*-loop is used to iterate over a range of values.
+The *for*-loop is used to let a variable (or register) iterate over a range of values.
 Iteration is done in steps of 1, but you can change this.
+The loop variable must be declared as byte or word earlier.
+Floating point iteration is not supported.

 The *while*-loop is used to repeat a piece of code while a certain condition is still true.
 The *repeat--until* loop is used to repeat a piece of code until a certain condition is true.